Bedgebury National Pinetum: Private estate

+National Pinetum

 The Royal Botanic Gardens at Kew and the Forestry Commission established the site as The National Pinetum in a joint venture in 1924, as the National Conifer Collection, because air pollution was rendering London unsuitable for growing conifers.
 A site at the southern end of Bedgebury Park was chosen, centred on Marshall's Lake and a stream-filled valley.

 The first plants for the pinetum were raised at Kew Gardens in 1921 and transferred to Bedgebury in 1925 and 1926, alongside Viscount Beresford's existing plantings.
 Development of the collection was managed by the Kew botanist William Dallimore, a world-renowned expert on conifers.

 In 1969 management of the pinetum reverted solely to the Forestry Commission, now Forestry England, who extended it in 1977 and created two new lakes.
 In the Great Storm of 1987 almost a quarter of the trees were brought down.
+The pinetum has been progressively expanded from the original 50 acress (20 hectares) in 1924 to 350 acres (142 hectares) in 2025.

+Following a investment of £2.6m into a new visitor centre, wallking and cycling trails and children's play areas, the expanded facility was opened in May 2006 by the Duchess of Edinburgh (then Countess of Wessex).

+As of 2025, the pinetum has around 500,000 annual visitors and grows 2,000 trees and shrubs each year to be planted on the estate or sent to other botanical gardens.